lykkkk/heat-map/README.md

 # heat-map

-# First, install the following packages
-# If you have already installed them, skip to the second step
+## First, install the following packages.
+If you have already installed them, skip to the second step
 ```
 install.packages("zipcode")
 install.packages("ggplot2")